devzx90/bitcoin2/README.md

 anyone, anywhere in the world.
 Bitcoin 2 uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Bitcoin 2 Core is the name of the open source software which enables the use of this currency.
+A BTC address is also a valid BTC2 address but Bitcoin 2 has replay protection.

 For more information, as well as a binary version of the Bitcoin 2 Core software, see www.bitc2.org